flatironinstitute/sciware/27_SummerIntro/edit.md

 ## Today's agenda

 - What is VS Code?
+  - Orientation to the interface
 - Installing VS Code
+  - Installing miniconda (Mac and Windows)
+  - Using WSL: install WSL + WSL extension (Windows)
+- Setup dummy Python project (i.e. clone a repo)
 - Examples and demos of features
 - Practice using VS Code with a Python project

+- Lehman's todo
+  - Draft pre-session email
+  - Write any slides
+  - Make Python project repo

 <!-- Features:
 - Built-in terminal, with exit code coloring
+- How to use the command palette
 - File browser
 - Editor tabs/peeking
 - Search